Life As an Exercise Physiologist

 - MEDITECH software

 Becoming an Exercise Physiologist

-What education is needed to be an Exercise Physiologist?
+What education or degrees do I need to become an Exercise Physiologist?

 Where do Exercise Physiologists Work?

 Exercise Physiologists work in the following industries: